KPMP/fornax/README.md

 zip.additionalFileData : Optional.
 Specify when you need additional data added to the zip file that isn't already in a file.
 Value should be specified as <filename>|<file data>

 Example to run it:
-java -jar fornax.jar --zip.fileNames=/Users/rlreamy/temp/barcodes.tsv --zip.zipFilePath=/Users/rlreamy/temp/test.zip --zip.additionalFileData="metadata.json|data to include in the additional file"
+java -jar zipWorker.jar --zip.fileNames=/Users/rlreamy/temp/barcodes.tsv --zip.zipFilePath=/Users/rlreamy/temp/test.zip --zip.additionalFileData="metadata.json|data to include in the additional file"

 ## Building the docker image
 The gradle build file contains information on how to build a docker image.